paritytech/ahm-dryrun/README.md

 ### Step 1: `spawn` network instance (and perform migration)

-Ones the _step 0_ is completed, you will have all the needed artifacts for spawn a new instance of the _bitted_ networks (as many times you want) with the command:
+Once _step 0_ is completed, you will have all the needed artifacts to spawn a new instance of the _bitten_ networks (as many times as you want) with the command:

 ```bash
 just zb spawn <base_path>